CommandDash/commanddash/readme.md

 <img src="https://media.giphy.com/media/T4ZnPW67QbajS5z4nU/giphy.gif" alt="Chat with Gemini inside VSCODE" width="500"/>
 </p>

-Our vision is to build a mini-engineer that performs tedious development tasks with a single command.
-This dramatically reduces development friction, making it easy for both native and newcomer Flutter devs to quickly build production-ready apps.
+Our vision is to build a single-command assistant that automates tedious development tasks.
+Enabling both seasoned and beginner Flutter devs to focus on the creativity and innovation, bringing their app ideas to life faster.

 ## The Mini-Engineer Vision

 Engineering a feature for an app requires multiple iterations of writing code, running tests and debugging to meet the end-user requirements.
-Dash AI is aimed to automate this entire process.
+Dash AI is designed to assist you through the entire process.

 Imagine asking: *"Implement this JIRA ticket for me"*